-Units

-COMM 216 Journalism Law 4

-COMM 225 Perspectives on American Journalism 4

-COMM 240 Digital Media Entrepreneurship 3-5

-COMM 273D Public Affairs Data Journalism I 4

-COMM 274D Public Affairs Data Journalism II 4

-COMM 275 Multimedia Storytelling: Reporting and Production Using Audio, Still Images, and Video 3-4

-COMM 279 News Reporting & Writing Fundamentals 3-4

-COMM 289P Journalism Thesis 4

-COMM 291 Graduate Journalism Seminar 1
+COMM 216 Journalism Law 4 COMM 225 Perspectives on American Journalism 4 COMM 273D Public Affairs Data Journalism I 4 COMM 274D Public Affairs Data Journalism II 4 COMM 275 Multimedia Storytelling: Reporting and Production Using Audio, Still Images, and Video 3-4 COMM 279 News Reporting & Writing Fundamentals 3-4 COMM 289P Journalism Thesis 4 COMM 291 Graduate Journalism Seminar 1

-Additionally, students are usually required to take two specialized reporting courses, chosen from a list of seven or eight, and two approved electives from among graduate-level courses in the Department of Communication, or from among courses on campus that deal substantively with issues of public importance.
+Additionally, students are usually required to take two specialized reporting courses, chosen from a list of seven or eight, and three approved electives from among graduate-level courses in the Department of Communication, or from among courses on campus that deal substantively with issues of public importance.
 The M.A. degree in Communication (Journalism) requires a minimum of 45 units.
+Coterminal journalism students may count coursework taken after Summer of freshman year towards the 45 units of unduplicated work with approval by the Director of the Graduate Program in Journalism.